+[24] The Board finds that with respect to the rental rate for the CRUs 3,001 to 5,000 square feet, there is support for the assessment from the comparables once the two from the subject are removed from the group.
+Therefore, the rental rate is confirmed at \$25.00 for these CRUs.

-- [23] The Board finds that with respect to the rental rate for the CRUs 3,001 to 5000 square feet the four comparables in the Complainant's chart (Exhibit C-1, p.18) support the reduction and when combined with the rest of the properties of that class shown in the rent roll contained in the Respondent's brief further support reduction of the requested rental rate to \$24.00 per square foot in the case of this group. - [24] The resulting reduction due only to the change of the rental rate in one group of CRUs would be less than 5%.
-The matter of a request for a change which is within the 5% range of assessment has received much interpretation at both the Assessment Review Board and Municipal Government Board levels and it is well established in the jurisprudence that a request that is within that range will be denied. - [25] The main issues of this complaint are related to whether the subject property is equitably assessed with similar properties, and what capitalization rate should be used to value the subject property. - [26] With respect to the equity issue, the Board finds no evidence of an inequity.
+[25] With respect to the second group of CRUs being the 5,001 to 10,000, the Board finds that the three comparables remaining in the chart support the reduction.
+When combined with the rest of properties in that class shown in the rent roll contained in the Respondent's brief, they further support reduction of the requested rental rate to \$19.50 per square foot in the case of this group.

+[26] The resulting reduction due only to the change of the rental rate in one group of CRUs would be less than 5%.
+The matter of a request for a change which is within the 5% range of the assessment has received much interpretation at both the Assessment Review Board and Municipal Government Board levels and it is well established in the jurisprudence that a request that is within that range will be denied.

+[27] The main issues of this complaint are related to whether the subject property is equitably assessed with similar properties, and what capitalization rate should be used to value the subject property.

+[28] With respect to the equity issue, the Board finds no evidence of an inequity.
 The subject property is assessed in the same manner as all other properties in the shopping centre group, using 100% of the net leasable area.
-Furthermore, properties in the retail group are also assessed using 100% of the net leasable area. - [27] Respecting the capitalization rate issue, the Board finds that the Complainant's Capitalization Rate Sales analysis is unreliable because the sale comparables have not been time adjusted.
+Furthermore, properties in the retail group are also assessed using 100% of the net leasable area.

+[29] Respecting the capitalization rate issue, the Board finds that the Complainant's Capitalization Rate Sales analysis is unreliable because the sale comparables have not been time adjusted.
 Further, the capitalization rates are leased fee rates based on the actual net operating income rather than the stabilized net operating income.
 There can be significant differences which will result in inconsistent capitalization rates.

-- [28] For assessment purposes, the Board accepts the Respondent's method of calculating a capitalization rate because it meets the legislative requirement for determining a fee simple capitalization rate.
+[30] For assessment purposes, the Board accepts the Respondent's method of calculating a capitalization rate because it meets the legislative requirement for determining a fee simple capitalization rate.
 The Respondent derives the rate using typical market conditions, and applies this fee simple capitalization rate to a typical net operating income.
-In other words, the capitalization rate is applied in the same manner as it was derived. - [29] The Board finds that the 6% capitalization rate used to prepare the assessment is supported by the Respondent's Shopping Centre Capitalization Rate Analysis, and is appropriate for valuing the subject property for assessment purposes. - [30] Accordingly, the assessment is confirmed.
+In other words, the capitalization rate is applied in the same manner as it was derived.

+[31] The Board finds that the 6% capitalization rate used to prepare the assessment is supported by the Respondent's Shopping Centre Capitalization Rate Analysis, and is appropriate for valuing the subject property for assessment purposes.

+[32] Accordingly, the assessment is confirmed.